EvanZig/Vacations_Project/README.md

-This is a vacations management project where employees can login with their credentials and view their current vacations requests as well as its status(approved,pending,declined) and request a new one.
+This is a vacations management project where employees can login with their credentials and view their current vacation requests as well as its status(approved,pending,declined) and request a new one.
 Managers can login with their own credentials and edit or delete the users(employees) as well as create new users.
 Finally the manager receives a notification whenever a request for a vacation is submitted and he can approve or reject it accordingly.